— Available in the Professional, Professional Plus, and Enterprise Editions. Learn more

 dataset to also include male participants who are "Natural Controllers" of HIV.

-To do this, we add a SQL query
+To do this, we use another SQL query

 that returns a selection of records from the Demographics table, in particular all Male participants who are Natural Controllers.

-And we'll create a new ETL process from scratch, drawing on the new SQL query.
+We'll create a new ETL from scratch, drawing on that SQL query.

 WHERE Demographics.Gender = 'm' AND Demographics.TreatmentGroup = 'Natural Controller'